Wulfred: Disputes with Coenwulf

 Around 820 Coenwulf forced Wulfred into an unfavourable settlement by which Wulfred gained control over the debated monasteries in exchange for a large payment of gold and the loss of a very large estate to the king.
 Nor did Coenwulf and his followers quickly cede control of Minster and Reculver to the archbishop.
-In September 822, Wulfred reached a settlement with Coenwulf's successor Ceolwulf signified by the consecration of Ceolwulf as king, which had been delayed about a year because of the dispute with the archbishop.
-After Ceolwuf's deposition in 823 Wulfred's situation improved.
+In September 822, Wulfred reached a settlement with Coenwulf's successor Ceolwulf, signified by the consecration of Ceolwulf as king, which had been delayed about a year because of the dispute with the archbishop.
+After Ceolwulf's deposition in 823, Wulfred's situation improved.
 The new Mercian king, Beornwulf, presided over another council at Clofesho in 825 where the conflict was finally settled in Wulfred's favour and an account of the whole conflict up to that point was written down.
 Coenwulf's daughter Cwenthryth, abbess of Winchcombe and Minster, paid compensation to Wulfred and lost control over the houses in Kent.
 Later in 825 (or possibly the following year), however, Kent was lost to Mercia after Egbert of Wessex defeated Beornwulf at Ellendun.
 Relations between Wulfred and the new West Saxon rulers were cold, and coinage in Wulfred's name appears to have ceased for a time, though it had been restored before Wulfred's death in 832.
 Final settlement of the debate over lordship of monasteries came in 838 at Kingston, shortly before Egbert's death.

 Death and legacy

 Wulfred died in 832, probably on 24 March.
 Most of his wealth was left to a kinsman, Werhard, who was to give the lands to Christ Church after his own death.
 Werhard, who was a member of the monastery of Christ Church, rose to the position of "priest-abbot" by the middle years of the 830s.
 This is known from Wulfred's will, which survives in a late copy.
 This document names Werhard as Wulfred's nephew, and calls him priest.

 The Christ Church scriptorium was particularly active under Wulfred.
-Although the handwriting of the documents produced during Wulfred's archiepiscopate is quite elegant, the actual contents of the charters is marked by bad grammar and other errors.
+Although the handwriting of the documents produced during Wulfred's archiepiscopate is quite elegant, the actual contents of the charters are marked by bad grammar and other errors.
 From this, the historian N. P. Brooks has deduced that the clergy of the cathedral were not very literate in Latin, and would have likely been unable to compose new Latin works.

-Wulfred was the first archbishop to place his portrait on the pennies struck in his name which, unlike those of previous archbishops, never made reference to the ruling Mercian king.
+Wulfred was the first archbishop to place his portrait on the pennies struck in his name, which, unlike those of previous archbishops, never made reference to the ruling Mercian king.
 Wulfred also rebuilt some buildings at Christ Church, Canterbury, although it is not known whether these were support buildings, such as the dormitory and refractory, or if he rebuilt the cathedral itself.